How to reduce your energy bills

 We’re all living with increased costs at the moment, from bills and eating out, to filling up the car with petrol - or buying a car in the first place!
 Costs just keep rising and our wages rarely do the same.
 This is why cutting back is so important.

-If you’re often finding yourself short of cash at the end of the month, simple changes and new habits can help bring your utility bills back under control.
-Taking steps now might mean having a little more left over for emergencies.
+Simple changes and new habits can help bring your utility bills back under control.
+Taking steps now might mean having a little more left over for emergencies – check out our guide on how to create an emergency fund for more tips on keeping money for a rainy day!

 Moneyboat's service is rated Excellent